Walking beside the Traveling Petite Girl

 What would you say is your favorite piece of work and why?

 I shoot a lot of travel & lifestyle photography nowadays but my favourite piece of work was one that I created while I was studying for my BFA.
+This was the time when we’d rented a shuttle bus from Limo Find and toured the whole of west coast.
 I was also undergoing a long distance romance turned into a toxic nightmare whilst producing a stop-motion short I film.
 To this day, it still makes me cry whenever I watch it.
 Not because it reminds me of a heart-breaking time, but because it reminds me of how resilient I was to overcome a trauma like that.
 The short starts off disheartening and then lightens up in a whimsical way.

 You can watch it in the video below: